Opxzy22/what-happens-when/README.rst

 DNS lookup
 ----------

-* Browser checks if the domain is in its cache. (to see the DNS Cache in Chrome, go to `chrome://net-internals/#dns <chrome://net-internals/#dns>`_).
+* Checking the Browser's Cache: The browser initially checks if the domain's information is stored in its cache.
+You can view the DNS Cache in Chrome by visiting the chrome://net-internals/#dns URL.

-* If not found, the browser calls ``gethostbyname`` library function (varies by OS) to do the lookup.
+Calling the gethostbyname Function: If the information is not found in the cache, the browser calls the gethostbyname library function, which is specific to the operating system (OS), to look up the domain's IP address.

-* ``gethostbyname`` checks if the hostname can be resolved by reference in the local ``hosts`` file (whose location `varies by OS`_) before trying to resolve the hostname through DNS.
+Checking the Local hosts File: Before resorting to DNS, the gethostbyname function checks the local hosts file on the system (the location varies depending on the OS) to see if the hostname can be resolved there.

-* If ``gethostbyname`` does not have it cached nor can find it in the ``hosts`` file then it makes a request to the DNS server configured in the network stack.
-This is typically the local router or the ISP's caching DNS server.
+Requesting the DNS Server: If the domain's IP address is neither in the cache nor the hosts file, the system sends a request to the DNS server configured in the network settings.
+Typically, this is the local router or the Internet Service Provider's (ISP) caching DNS server.

-* If the DNS server is on the same subnet the network library follows the ``ARP process`` below for the DNS server.
-* If the DNS server is on a different subnet, the network library follows the ``ARP process`` below for the default gateway IP.
+ARP Process: If the DNS server is on the same network subnet, the system follows the Address Resolution Protocol (ARP) process to locate the DNS server.
+If it's on a different subnet, the system follows the ARP process for the default gateway IP.

 ARP process